library(INCOMMON)

 met_propensity

-: uses a logistic regression test to compute the odds ratio (OR) of metastatisation between patients identified by the two mutational statuses of agene
+: uses a logistic regression test to compute the odds ratio (OR) of metastatisation between patients identified by the mutant dosage of agene

 .met_tropism